vectordotdev/timber-ruby/README.md

 > Which format should I use?
 Will they still be human readable?
 > What if the structure changes?
 What about logs from 3rd party libraries?
 Ahhh!!!

-Timber solves all of these questions by providing a complete, managed, end-to-end logging solution that marries a [beautiful, *fast*, console](https://timber.io) with libraries that automatically structure and enrich your logs.
-Timber doesn't just parse your logs and make the best of it, it improves the entire logging process, all the way to the log messages.
+Timber answers all of these questions by providing a complete, managed, end-to-end logging solution that marries a [beautiful, *fast*, console](https://timber.io) with libraries that automatically structure and enrich your logs.
+Timber doesn't just parse your logs and make the best of it, it improves the entire logging process, all the way to the messages logged.

 ## How it works